-12. Failure to conduct a complete initial assessment of each patient maximum per patient 2 An initial accomment must be conducted of all live persons who are
+12. Failure to conduct a complete initial assessment of each patient.2 maximum per patient

 An initial assessment must be conducted of all live persons who are encountered during the working of the problem.
 The assessment should commence once the captain has physically made contact with the person.
 Any of the five working team members may be utilized to conduct the assessment.
 However, the team member starting the assessment of a live person will continue and complete the assessment.